kumarpit/ubc-courses/README.md

 # UBC Courses
 Command line tool that enables the user to quickly search for courses and course seat availabilty.
 The program also provides the option to lookup professors on ratemyprofessors.com and includes commands to automate building new worklists or adding to existing worklists.
-All in all, it significantly speeds up the process of looking up courses and organizing your term course schedule.
+All in all, this is a much faster way of looking up details of particular courses compared to going to the website.

 # Todo
 - [ ] Utilize threading to allow user to search courses even while courses are being added to worklists.